mozilla-l10n/documentation/src/products/firefox_desktop/firefox_l10n_faqs.md

 ### Who can I contact if I have more questions?

 A Program Manager (L10N PM) is assigned to any Mozilla project that is localized through community.
-You can find this information in [Pontoon](https://pontoon.mozilla.org/projects/firefox/) for any project in the header section, and more information about the localization team is available in the Mana page dedicated to [Localization](https://mana.mozilla.org/wiki/pages/viewpage.action?pageId=66651657) (available to staff/NDA only).
+You can find this information in [Pontoon](https://pontoon.mozilla.org/projects/firefox/) for any project in the header section, and more information about the localization team is available in the Mana page dedicated to [Localization](https://mana.mozilla.org/wiki/pages/viewpage.action?pageId=66651657) (available to Mozilla staff only).

 ### Should I enable my feature only for English, or ship it in English for everyone?